sirpraddar/checkfire/README.md

 # CheckFire
-This is a simple unit testing utility written in python intended to be used to perform automatic tests on networks.
+This is a simple unit testing utility written in python intended to be used in simulated (or not) network environments.